Ugh-GitHub/ExpoProject/src/atomic_design.md

 * Organisms:    Combination of molecules that work together or groups of atoms in more elaborate interfaces.
 * Templates:
 * Pages:
+* Styles:
+* Services:
+* Navigations:
+* Utils:        Reusable methods, hooks, etc. that can be shared across the entire project.